rafaelfcads/result-tools/README.md

   // ==> Result.Ok([4, 2])
   ```

-- **`map(fn)`** should be used to execute async transformation operations where the arguments are the results from the last operation, generating a new result.
+- **`map(fn)`** Used to execute async transformation operations where the arguments are the results from the last operation, generating a new result.

   ###### error case:
   ```js